xalxnder/supreme-stock-bot/README.md

 # Supreme Item Availibity Scraper
-Script that shows you what items are currently in stock at Supreme.
+Script that shows you what items are currently in stock on the Supreme web store.

 1. Clone the repo
 2. cd instock_or_not